Grand Cliff Top Walk Trail (MT-GCT)

 Blue Mountains ‘Grand Cliff Top Walk’ Our Critique – SEGMENT 5: Leura Cascades Picnic Reserve to Echo Point Lookout

-On Friday morning 4th July 2025, we chose our recce of this particular segment of the Grand Cliff Top Walk from Leura Cascades Picnic Reserve to Echo Point Lookout.
-The above vista is conveniently accessible on a short side track off Grand Cliff Top Walk trail.
-However, in frustration we discovered that Leura Cascades is still completely closed off to the […]
+On Friday morning 4th July 2025, Friends of Nature Trail chose our recce of this particular segment of the Grand Cliff Top Walk from west of Leura Cascades Picnic Reserve to Echo Point Lookout.
+This is because currently Leura Cascades Picnic Reserve is closed for council upgrade, plus a recent landslip on Round Track has close the track route as […]

 Continue reading »